stratisMarkou/random-walks/random-walks/book/topology/003-connectivity.md

 ## Path connectivity

+Now we introduce the second notion of connectivity that we will consider, path connectivity.
+This is a stronger requirement than regular connectivity.
+It is also perhaps a little more intuitive than regular connectivity: a space is path connected if any two points can be joined by a continuous path, i.e. curve, with the two points as end points.
+We first define paths.

 :::{prf:definiton} Path
 Let $X$ be a {prf:ref}`topological space<topology:def-topological-space>`, and $x_0, x_1 \in X.$
 Then a path from $x_0$ to $x_1$ is a continuous map $\gamma: [0, 1] \to X$ such that $\gamma(0) = x_0$ and $\gamma(1) = x_1.$
 :::

+With paths in place, we are ready to define path connectivity.

 :::{prf:definition} Path connectivity
 :label: topology:def-path-connected
 A {prf:ref}`topological space<topology:def-topological-space>` $X$ is {prf:ref}`path connected<topology:def-path-connected>` if for all points $x_0, x_1 \in X,$ there exists a path from $x_0$ to $x_1.$
 :::

+As mentioned, path connectivity is a stronger notion, i.e. implies, regular connectivity.

 :::{prf:lemma} Path connected implies connected
 If $X$ is {prf:ref}`path connected<topology:def-path-connected>`, then $X$ is {prf:ref}`connected<topology:def-connected>`.